lorenzo-rovigatti/PatchyParticles/README.md

 ## Output files

 A simulation will produce at least two files, which by default are `energy.dat` and `acceptance.dat`.
 If Grand Canonical or SUS simulations are run, there will also be a `density.dat` file.
-Each line of these files contain the time step and the instantaneous energy, acceptance probabilities and density.
+Each line of these files contain the time step and the instantaneous energy, acceptance probabilities and density, respectively.

 The moves to which acceptance probabilities refer depend on the chosen ensemble and dynamics: